Global Warming FAQ

 The IPCC Fifth Assessment Report is the most comprehensive evaluation of global warming that serves as the basis for international climate negotiations.

-The most up-to-date comprehensive assessment for the United States was released in 2014 by 13 federal agencies participating in the US Global Change Research Program (USGCRP).
+The most up-to-date comprehensive climate assessment for the United States was released in 2017 by 13 federal agencies participating in the U.S. Global Change Research Program (USGCRP).
 Explore more about the USGCRP report on US climate change impacts.

 Yes.
 We know it is getting warmer.
 Record warm temperatures keep coming up month after month, year after year, locally and globally.
 However, temperatures are but one of many indicators of global warming.
 With warmer temperatures come various changes that also point to a steady change in our world.